 Host Firewall

-A host firewall is typically a software program that is installed on the host machine and protects the individual host device.
+It is typically a software program installed on the host machine to protect the individual host device.
 Host firewalls offer mobility but are difficult to scale.
 That said, setup is easy.
 We recommend having a network firewall and a host firewall, as a second level of defense.

-IPtables is a DevOps security tool and a Linux firewall that enables administrators to filter malicious and unwanted traffic, and redirect packets to alternate ports and IPs while protecting the system against DDoS attacks.
+It is a DevOps security tool and a Linux firewall that enables administrators to filter malicious and unwanted traffic and redirect packets to alternate ports and IPs while protecting the system against DDoS attacks.
 Iptables is a Linux firewall that provides the lowest level of access to the Linux kernel, thus making it the most reliable and robust firewall on the market.
-This versatile utility can easily be configured and controlled from the command line.
+You can easily configure and control this versatile utility from the command line.

 While the rich feature set is an advantage for advanced users, beginners will have to go through a learning process.
 Iptables have been deprecated.
 However, the underlying netfilter is still in operation, and the user interface for the Netfilter is now offered as nftables.

-UFW or uncomplicated firewall, is another Linux firewall built on iptables but simplifies iptables usage complexities.
+or uncomplicated firewall, is another Linux firewall built on iptables but simplifies iptables usage complexities.
 You need a deep knowledge of TCP/IP and expert knowledge of the kernel to effectively use iptables.
 UFW makes it easy to configure and use firewalls.
-ConfigServer Security and Firewall is a server security firewall that controls server traffic, tracks network connections, and prevents DDoS attacks.
+ConfigServer Security and Firewall is a server security firewall that controls server traffic tracks network connections and prevents DDoS attacks.
 It can be easily managed via a web interface or a secure shell.

 DevOps Security Best Practice #5: Intrusion Monitoring System / Threat Intelligence System